Invasive Species in Nova Scotia

 Hemlock Woolly Adelgid

-Fact Sheet INSECT, TREE PEST Adelges tsugae Description Hemlock Woolly Adelgid is an aphid-like insect that parasitizes Eastern Hemlock (Tsuga canadensis) trees.
-The first generation
+INSECT, TREE PEST Adelges tsugae Description Hemlock Woolly Adelgid is an aphid-like insect that parasitizes Eastern Hemlock (Tsuga canadensis) trees.
+The first generation of the bug are 1.4 mm long,

 Read More »